cecily-mee/cecily-mee/README.md

 Third-year B.Tech Student | Information Technology and Business Informatics @ IIIT Allahabad

 I’m passionate about coding, solving problems, and bringing ideas to life with tech!
-Currently diving into full-stack development, machine learning, and cloud computing.
+Currently diving into full-stack development and machine learning.
 When I’m not coding, you can find me at the ping pong table! 🏓

 💻 Projects